cwittenberg/trmanager/README.md

 	www-data ALL=NOPASSWD: APACHE_A2DISSITE
 	```

+    * www-data user is different for SuSE (wwwrun) Please make sure above reflects the 'Apache user'

     * Please make sure Above Paths are EXACTLY correct using 'which' command to find out binary locations of a2ensite, a2dissite and service.

     * Same paths must also be specified in 'Settings' section in the Tunnel-Relay manager web-UI